Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Could it be adapted into our suppressor?"
 Knight asked, making a mental note to tell SCERF about that one.

 "Easily.
-It would... ruin the experiment and set the research back almost to first principles…" Meereo hesitated, then hung his head.
+It would... ruin the experiment and set the research back almost to first principles..."
+Meereo hesitated, then hung his head.
 "But it’s better than extinction."

 The tablet pinged enthusiastically: it was full of green ticks.